ZJONSSON/node-etl/README.md

 <a name="mongoinsert" href="#mongoinsert">#</a> etl.mongo.<b>insert</b>(<i>collection</i> [,<i>options</i>])

 Inserts incoming data into the provided mongodb collection.
 The supplied collection can be a promise on a collection.
 The options are passed on to both streamz and the mongodb insert comand.
-By default this object doesn't push anything downstream, but it `pushResults` is set as `true` in options, the results from mongo will be pushed downstream.
+By default this object doesn't push anything downstream, but if `pushResults` is set as `true` in options, the results from mongo will be pushed downstream.

 Example